 Basedow's next expedition, in 1905, investigated the geology of the coastline between Port Essington and the mouth of the Victoria River, and from Darwin south to Katherine, with South Australia's Government Geologist, HYL Brown.

 Unfortunately, the Museum only has a few photographs from this expedition.
 Basedow was later based in Darwin for a short period in 1911, when he took a small number of photographs.

 Between 1905 and 1907 Basedow made a number of short visits to the Flinders Ranges, again undertaking geological investigations.
 On the first he came across Aboriginal rock engravings which he continued to document on subsequent trips.

 Between April 1907 and July 1910 Basedow undertook postgraduate studies in Europe.
 After returning, he continued investigating rock engravings in the Flinders Ranges and in 1914 published his findings.
 This was one of many articles, as well as two books, that Basedow published on Aboriginal cultures between 1904 and 1935.
 He also published articles on geology and zoology.

 Basedow undertook further expeditions in search of mineral deposits; to the Kimberley in 1916 and the Victoria River district in 1922.
 His other major expeditions were to report on the health of South Australia's Aboriginal people in the state's settled districts and the south of the Northern Territory in 1919 and 1920, a vice-regal trip to central Australia in 1923, and two trips funded by wealthy grazier Donald Mackay into central Australia in 1926 and Arnhem Land in 1928.

-A Different Time examines all of these trips through Basedow's photographs and some of the objects he collected.
-The exhibition also considers the technology of Basedow's photography and his work as a scientist, and provides an insight into the man himself.
+A Different Time examined all of these trips through Basedow's photographs and some of the objects he collected.
+The exhibition also considered the technology of Basedow's photography and his work as a scientist, and provided an insight into the man himself.